fferflo/einx/docs/source/faq/solver.rst

 are included when solving for the depth and expansion of all expressions.
 Unlike the root expressions describing the input tensors, these parameters can be given both in expanded (``r=(4, 4)``) and unexpanded form (``r=4``).
 In the first case, the values of ``r.0`` and ``r.1`` are defined explicitly and an additional constraint for the expansion of ``r`` is included.
 In the second case, the same value is used for the repetitions ``r.0`` and ``r.1``.
-This extends to nested ellipsis with depth > 1 analogously.
+This extends to nested ellipses with depth > 1 analogously.

 Stage 3: Determining axis values
 --------------------------------